-On this day in 1944, the city of Cherbourg, France, falls to Allied forces.
-It had been mere weeks since the D-Day landings—but Allied leaders were bound and determined to seize Cherbourg.
+On this day in 1944, Allied forces bombard Cherbourg, France.
+It had been mere weeks since the D-Day landings—but Allied leaders were bound and determined to recover Cherbourg from the Germans.
 They really needed that port!

 They especially needed it after the events of June 19.